Hi Fi Way

 Hi Fi Way is the second album by Australian rock band You Am I, released in 1995.
 Hi Fi Way was You Am I's first release with new drummer Rusty Hopkinson (formerly of Nursery Crimes) after the departure of former drummer Mark Tunaley.

 Hi Fi Way reached #1 on the local albums chart and is one of the most influential and critically acclaimed Australian albums of the 1990s.
 In 2008, it was voted the sixth greatest Australian album of all time in The Age newspaper's 50 Greatest Aussie Albums poll.
 In October 2010, it was listed at No. 8 in the book, 100 Best Australian Albums.

 The album included the singles "Cathy's Clown", "Jewels and Bullets" and "Purple Sneakers".

 You Am I's Tim Rogers later said of the album, "I was really high and really drunk the whole time.
 My ambition for it was always huge, but we're more suited to a scrappier sounding thing, with the way that I sing and play guitar.
 We had seven days to make it, living in New York."

 Reception

 Rolling Stone Australia said Hi Fi Way was "a truly exceptional album, topping many people's list for Best of the Year.
 Period.
 Tim Rogers has a strong ear for melody, a telling eye for detail and the ability to make the listener feel a part of his somewhat solitary world."

 In a retrospective piece titled "You Am I Is the Longest Love Affair I Have Ever Had", FasterLouder writer A. H. Cayley singled out Hi Fi Way and Hourly, Daily as the two high points of the band's career, which You Am I fans speak of with a "hushed reverence".

+Trouser Press said the album "displays huge leaps forward in songwriting, production and performance.
+Ranaldo's production and Hopkinson's dashboard-smacking drumming strike that just-so pop/rock balance, a less aggressive but tighter version of the Replacements in their prime."